 What to do if you’ve hit an animal

-Despite your best efforts, if you find yourself in a collision with an animal, the Wildlife Roadsharing Resource Centre (a Traffic Injury Research Foundation project) offers the following tips:
+Despite your best efforts, if you find yourself in a collision with an animal, the WRRC offers the following tips:

 - Pull over to a safe location, out of the way of oncoming vehicles, and turn on your hazards.

-- Hitting an animal can be traumatic.
-Take the time needed to calm down and clear your head so that you can properly assess the situation.
+- Take the time needed to calm down and clear your head so that you can assess the situation – hitting an animal can be traumatic.